 - Dumbbell Bicep Curls – 15 reps

-Move mindfully.
+Tips: Move mindfully.
 Listen to your body.
 Don’t chase numbers, chase form.
+Focus on flow and movement quality, not heavy weights.

 Smart Gym Tips for Midsize Women

-✅ Ask for Support: Trainers and spotters are there to help
+- Ask for support: Trainers and staff are there to help.

 Frequently Asked Questions (FAQ)